 Hands-on adjustment of the spine, called spinal manipulation, is the basis of chiropractic care.
-Most chiropractors also use other types of treatments.
+Most chiropractors also use other types of treatments as well.

 What Happens During a Visit to a Chiropractor?

-The first visit usually lasts 30 - 60 minutes.
+The first visit usually lasts 30 to 60 minutes.
 Your chiropractor will want to know about your goals for treatment and your health history.
 You will be asked about your:

 Past injuries and illnesses